Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Theoretical results

 A nonparametric missing data model $\sM_\Omega$ is a missing data model whose members share a description $\Omega$.
 The description is a set of nonparametric assumptions about the missing data model, such as (counterfactual) conditional independence restrictions for variables $\+V$.
 These restrictions can be listed directly or they can be described by a graphical model, for example.
 Missing completely at random (MCAR) is an example of a description $\Omega$ that defines a nonparametric missing data model $\sM_\Omega$.

+We focus on graphical missing data models depicted by directed acyclic graphs (DAGs) \citep{doi:10.1177/0962280210394469,NIPS2013_0ff8033c,Karvanen2015studydesign}.
+In other words, the description $\Omega$ encodes a missing data model such that the joint distribution factorizes according to the structure of the DAG, i.e.,

+where $\sG$ is a DAG and $\pa[\sG](V_i)$ denotes the parents of $V_i$ in $\sG$.
+We also assume positivity for the full law, i.e., $p(\+ O = \+ o, \+ X = \+ x, \+ R = \+ r) > 0$ for all value assignments $(\+ o, \+ x, \+ r)$ to $(\+ O, \+ X, \+ R)$.
+This means that there are no deterministic relationships between the variables in the missing data model, except those related to the definition of proxy variables in equation~\eqref{eq:missingness_mechanism}.
+Conditional independence restrictions implied by the DAG can be derived using d-separation \citep{pearl_1995}.
+To simplify the presentation, we assume in the rest of the paper that all variables may have missing values, i.e., $\+O=\emptyset$.
+Accordingly, $p(\+X,\+R)$ will stand for the full law, $p(\+X)$ for the target law, and $p(\+X^*,\+ R)$ for the observed data law.

-We define a general notion of identifiability that is not specific to any particular description $\Omega$ of a nonparametric missing data model. \begin{definition} An estimand or a probabilistic query $Q$ is said to be \emph{identifiable} from $(\Omega, p(\+ O, \+ X^\ast, \+ R))$ if there exists a functional $f$ such that $Q = f(p(\+ O, \+ X^\ast, \+ R))$ for every element of a nonparametric missing data model $\sM_\Omega$. \end{definition} In this paper we focus on the identifiability of the target law and the full law meaning that our queries of interest are $Q=p(\+ O, \+ X)$ and $Q=p(\+ O, \+ X, \+ R)$, respectively.
+We define a general notion of identifiability that is not specific to any particular description $\Omega$ of a nonparametric missing data model. \begin{definition} An estimand or a probabilistic query $Q$ is said to be \emph{identifiable} from $(\Omega, p( \+ X^\ast, \+ R))$ if there exists a functional $f$ such that $Q = f(p( \+ X^\ast, \+ R))$ for every element of a nonparametric missing data model $\sM_\Omega$. \end{definition} In this paper we focus on the identifiability of the target law and the full law meaning that our queries of interest are $Q = p(\+ X)$ and $Q = p(\+ X, \+ R)$, respectively.

-An imputation method turns an incomplete dataset into a complete dataset \citep[chapter 2.3.3]{vanbuuren2018flexible}.
-We characterize this notion in the following definition. \begin{definition} Let $\sM_\Omega$ be a nonparametric missing data model with observed data law $p(\+ O, \+ X^\ast, \+ R)$.
-An \emph{imputation method} $\xi(\Omega, p(\+ O, \+ X^\ast, \+ R))$ draws imputations for $\+ X_0$ for any partition of $\+ X$ where variables $\+X_1$ are observed and variables $\+X_0 = \+X \setminus \+X_1$ are missing. \end{definition}
+An imputation method turns an incomplete dataset into a complete dataset \citep[chapter~2.3.3]{vanbuuren2018flexible}.
+We characterize this notion in the following definition. \begin{definition} Let $\sM_\Omega$ be a nonparametric missing data model with observed data law $p( \+ X^\ast, \+ R)$.
+An \emph{imputation method} is a collection of stochastic kernels, called \emph{imputation kernels}

+where, for each missingness pattern $\+ r$, the variables are partitioned into observed variables $\+ X_1$ and missing variables $\+ X_0$.
+The kernel $\xi_{\+ r}(\+ x_0 \cond \+ x_1)$ is a conditional distribution over the missing variables $\+ X_0$, given the observed variables $\+ X_1 = \+ x_1$, whose form is determined only by $\Omega$ and the observed data law $p(\+ X^\ast, \+ R)$. \end{definition} In practice, imputations are drawn from the imputation kernels.
+Naturally, not all imputation methods correspond with the true conditional distribution of $\+ X_0$ for all partitions of $\+ X$.